social-streets/the-slice/site-template/src/data/articles/man-dies-fire-shadwell-east-london-mizanur-rahman.md

   - "news"
 featuredImage: "/images/maddocks-house-fire-east-london-shadwell-2.jpg"
 author: "ruby gregory"
-excerpt: "Mizanur Rahman, father-of-two, 41, died after the three-roomed flat in Maddocks House in Shadwell caught fire in the early hours of 5 March.
+description: "Mizanur Rahman, father-of-two, 41, died after the three-roomed flat in Maddocks House in Shadwell caught fire in the early hours of 5 March.
 London Fire Brigade said 15 people vacated the flat before its arrival."
 ---

 A man has died after a three-roomed flat shared by 17 other men caught fire.